top of page

 What is Arthrosamid UK injection cost?

-Please contact our clinic for information about the cost and arrangements of the procedure.
+Please contact our clinic to know about Arthrosamid cost in the UK.
+We will be happy to answer any query about the procedure.
 Dr Al-Ani performs the procedure using ultrasound guidance to ensure safety and accuracy.
 He is a consultant Musculoskeletal Radiologist with extensive experience in image-guided intervention.
 Dr Al-Ani also trains others in musculoskeletal ultrasound and ultrasound injection techniques.

 Can Arthrosamid be administered without ultrasound guidance?